mountain butterflies and wild flowers

 Group size

 For the bird enthusiast, the highlight will no doubt be time spent in the stunning Trigrad Gorge, looking for the beautiful Wallcreeper that nests in cracks on the rock face here.
-We will also keep our eyes open for Balkan Chamois grazing on the high mountain slopes, Common Rosefinch, Black Woodpecker and Nutcracker.
+We will also keep our eyes open for Balkan Chamois grazing on the high mountain slopes, Common Rosefinch, Sombre Tit, Black Woodpecker and Nutcracker.

 Download trip report